BRV ManagersMeet our Ithaca and New York City team members

 Rick is a PhD candidate in Biomedical Engineering and a Fund Manager at BR Venture Fund.
 He is interested in leveraging his technical background and business knowledge from MBA coursework to solve problems that occur at the intersection of technology and business.
 Rick was the President of Technology Entrepreneurship at Cornell and is the cofounder of an early-stage startup that is developing software to shorten MRI scan-times.
 He graduated top of his class with a BS in Mechanical Engineering from Clarkson University.

 Wenni is a 2019 MBA candidate at Cornell and serves as a Fund Manager for BR Venture Fund.
-Prior to Cornell, she was the legal counsel at GSR Ventures, a venture capital fund with $2 billion under management.
+Prior to Cornell, she was the legal counsel at GSR Ventures.
 Wenni was able to close deals with more than $30M in investment and advised dozens of early-stage startups with fundraising strategies, she also worked closely with fund stakeholders on a daily basis.
-Wenni specialized on cross-broader fundraising and led several exit deals including OFO, the biggest bike-sharing platform in China.
+Wenni specialized on cross-broader fundraising and corporate governance.
 Wenni holds a LL.M degree from Vanderbilt University and received her LL.B from China University of Political Science and Law.

 Jim is a 2019 MBA candidate at Cornell Tech and serves as a Fund Manager for the BR Venture Fund.
 Prior to his MBA, Jim founded an ecommerce company, ran product management at a Series A SaaS startup, and was a product manager at Wayfair.
 Jim is interested in helping founders find product/market fit and accelerating growth at startups.
 Jim holds a BS from Boston College.